 Combine these two with the voodoo trick named slow cooker gives you this recipe, which is a dish that you can’t miss out on.
 The tenderness of lamb shank blend with red wine’s sweetness is extremely tempting and irresistible.

 To make braised lamb shanks with your slow cooker, there are tips that I can share.
 Firstly, it is hard to overcook lamb shanks since you have to cook the meat until it falls apart from its bones.
 But if you forget about your lamb and leave it overnight, the meat might go dry.

 Another tip is about the liquid when you slow cook it.
 It is unnecessary to submerge your lamb entirely in the wine.
 Since the slow cooker forms an air-tight environment, it traps the steam and heat in the pot and cooks the meat gradually.

 Total time: 8.5 hours.

 This is a representative casserole recipe of Italy.
 Apparently, “osso buco” in Italian means “bone with a hole”, implying the marrow.
 The beef part of this recipe is the cross-cut shanks, and you need to see the bone in the middle of that meat.

 Traditionally, to make this dish, you need to put all the ingredients in a casserole or a shallow pan for at least 2 hours.
 You also need to prepare Polenta (Italian boiled cornmeal) or Risotto to serve with the dish.

 Slow-cooking might take so much longer than the pan method, but with how tender the meat turns out, I’m sure you will not regret making it.
+Also, you can make the dish using a mini crockpot.
 If you want to lower the carb intake, I suggest serving this dish with zucchini pasta.

 Here is a detailed instruction on making Osso Buco.